Editorial

 Sources And Attribution

-When a page depends on specific external references, sources and further reading should be listed on the page or reflected in the page context.
+When a page depends on specific external references, sources and further reading are listed on the page or reflected in the page context.
 Source links are chosen for usefulness, transparency, and reader verification.

 For coffee origin content, we avoid treating broad country or region names as fixed flavor guarantees because coffee is agricultural, seasonal, and lot-specific.